danielhernandezmolina/-Roulette-Game/README.md

 `spinRoulette()`, I've also added a small auxiliary method to check if the user's balance reaches 0 and ask if they want to reload to continue playing.
 I've called this method `checkBalance()`.

 3. Step-by-Step Operation

-1. Starting and Reloading the Balance
+a.
+Starting and Reloading the Balance
 The first thing I programmed is the `startGame()` method, which requests the initial deposit using a do-while loop and, inside it, a try-catch block to force the user to enter a valid amount.
 Inside the loop:

 • I use a try-catch block to catch errors if the user enters letters.